We can’t wait to welcome all the new pupils to Reception in September 2023!

 - Understanding the world

 - Expressive arts and design

-Alongside these seven areas of learning and development, the EYFS curriculum focuses on the way children learn.
+Alongside these seven areas of learning and development, the EYFS curriculum focuses on how children learn.
 This is called The Characteristics of Effective Learning.
-Roughly speaking, they tell us that children are learning when they are:
+Roughly speaking, they tell us that children learn when they are:

 - Playing and Exploring: How engaged they are in an activity.

 - Active Learning: How motivated they are.